 In general, if you’re building a brand hashtag you should attempt to keep it short and sweet.
 Even though “#NewYorkCronutLovers” might target a very specific audience, no one will practice the hashtag because they just don’t want to type in that many characters.
 You also don’t require to try and be too clever or offbeat (#CroNYts?) since you want people to consistently search for your tag.
 These are supposed to make things simpler to discover and engage with, but long, complicated hashtags can be more difficult.
 In this case, you’re better off with anything like #NYcronuts.

 In fact, don’t even come nearby.
 Social media users often used an excessive amount of hashtags ironically or when making a joke.
 But many Instagram users have also passed onto the fact that extra hashtags can mean more reach and likes.
-So, they overload their photos with as many hashtags – which is reportedly 30.
-You don’t want to use 30 hashtags on a single post.
+So, they overload their photos with as many of them which is reportedly 30.
+You don’t want to use so many of them on a single post.
 You don’t even want to use five of it in a single post.
-Even if you obtain followers, it is often the reverse kind of follower— spammers or people only interested will follow back.
-It dilutes your message and comes off as desperate.
+Even if you obtain followers, it is often the reverse kind of followers like — spammers.
+It dilutes your message and comes off as a desperate one.
 Focus rather on being specific, which we already explained above.

-This serve to make your content discoverable to a wide audience.
+This serves to make your content discoverable to a wide audience.
 The truth is, not everything you imagine is going to fit into that category.
-If your Tweet or post isn’t enumerating to the wider conversation, you need to consider leaving the hashtag off.
+If your Tweet or post isn’t enumerating to the wider conversation, you need to consider leaving these tags behind.
 For example, if a news story breaks and you simply partake the news, leave the hashtag off of it.
-If you draft a blog post that analyzes the result of that news, then use a hashtag to share it.
+If you draft a blog post that analyzes the result of that news, then use a trending hashtag to share it.

 Using hashtags will enable you to produce an impression on a wide social media audience.
 Make assured you’re sharing the best content and making the accurate impression.